Football in North Korea

 Association football in North Korea is governed by the DPR Korea Football Association (KFA), which was established in 1945.
 While football is the most popular sport in the country, the state's secrecy makes it difficult to accurately determine things such as attendances and popularity for club matches.
+Approximately one in five people in North Korea are considered association football fans.

 Governing body

-The KFA oversees the North Korea national football team, the North Korea women's national football team and the North Korean football league system, including the DPR Korea League.
+The KFA oversees the North Korea national football team, the North Korea women's national football team and the North Korean football league system, including the DPR Korea Football League.
 The body became an AFC affiliate in 1954 and a FIFA affiliate in 1958.
 Its chairman is Mun Jae Chol.

 Teams and competitions

 The DPR Korea League is the highest league in the Korean football league system.
 Below it comes the DPR K-League 2 and the Amateur DPR K-League 3.
 The DPR Korea League consists of three leagues which are played at different times of the year.

 Prior to 2017, the DPR Korea League winners were not eligible for any Asian Football Confederation club competition.

 Since 2017, the top 2 clubs in the DPR Korea League compete in the AFC Cup.

 The main cup competition is the DPR Korean Cup, sometimes known as the Open Cup.
 It replaced the Republican Championship.

 Other competitions held include the Man'gyŏngdae Prize, Osandŏk Prize, Paektusan Prize and the Poch'ŏnbo Torch Prize.